monica08rc/dig540/README.md

 The course is broken up into a series of topics that consist of video lectures, readings, and associated assignments.
-Nominally each topic takes one week, though you should expect some variation based on the complexity of the material in the topic (you'll notice that there are topics than weeks in the semester).
+Nominally each topic takes one week, though you should expect some variation based on the complexity of the material in the topic.
 New topics will begin on Wednesdays.
 For each topic you are expected to:

 -   Watch all of the lectures and tutorials listed in the week’s